marpetrar/marpetrar.github.io/Collision-Box-Editor.md

 </div>

 <ul>
-<li>reate, edit and duplicate the collition boxes for each sprite in an animation</li>
+<li>Create, edit and duplicate the collition boxes for each sprite in an animation</li>
 <li>Each sprite has the capacity for one hit box, one bound box and multiple hurt boxes</li>
 <li>Can edit the duration of each sprite in the aniamtion</li>
 <li>Can play the animation with the boxes and frame values currently set</li>